≡ Menu

 References and Credits

-1. All financial figures in this article are obtained and referenced from Ford Motor and Tesla’s earnings reports, financial statements, SEC filings, etc., which are available in:
+1. All financial figures presented are obtained and referenced from Ford Motor and Tesla’s annual reports published on the respective investor relations pages:

 i) Ford Earnings Releases, and